sridurgeshv/Ecommerce-site/README.md

 5. Open your browser and navigate to http://localhost:3000 to view the website.

 ## Usage
-- Browse through different categories of products.
+- **Browse Products**: Navigate through different categories of products.
-- Click on a product to view details and add it to the shopping cart.
+- **Product Details**: Click on a product to view details and add it to the shopping cart.
-- View and modify the items in the shopping cart.
+- **Cart Management**: View and modify items in the shopping cart.
-- Proceed to checkout and complete the purchase.
+- **Checkout**: Proceed to checkout and complete the purchase.

 ## Contributing
 Contributions are welcome!
 Please open issues and pull requests for any improvements or bug fixes.